Top Manufacturing ERP Systems: Best Software Solutions for 2025

 Business Central has an intuitive user interface.
 However, onboarding and navigation can be cumbersome for new users.
 This gripe is often compounded when advanced customizations and integrations with third-party apps are installed.

 The cost per user after infrastructure and implementation is $70 per user per month for the Essentials plan and $100 for the Premium plan, which adds a comprehensive manufacturing module.
-It is important to note that implementation costs for Business Central often reach tens of thousands of dollars.
+It is important to note that implementation costs for Business Central often reach tens of thousands of dollars and beyond.

 What customers say

 Business Central’s users report good integration between business operations, especially with Microsoft’s cloud platform.
 The software’s ability to allow custom programming is also reported as a strong suit.
 Negatives include an uneven level of customer support and a high required skillset to utilize self-service resources.
-Business Central is also reported to have a higher-than-average learning curve, especially when customizations are adopted.
+Business Central is also reported to have a higher-than-average learning curve, especially when adopting customizations.

 Cin7 is a cloud-based ERP solution that caters to businesses with multi-channel inventory and warehousing needs, making it a strong choice for small-to-medium wholesalers and manufacturers with distribution-intensive operations.
 Its main advantages lie in a strong inventory and CRM platform and extensive integrations with distribution, fulfillment, 3PL, POS, and e-commerce apps.

 Cin7 enables comprehensive real-time visibility over inventories, warehouses, and supply chains.
-This enables companies to streamline their inventory and supply operations across multiple locations, manage vendor relationships and procurements, track purchase orders and lead times, and a lot more.
+This allows companies to streamline their inventory and supply operations across multiple locations, manage vendor relationships and procurements, and easily track purchase orders and lead times.

 The system also includes a production management module.
 However, Cin7’s primary strengths lie in inventory control, order automation, and warehouse management rather than advanced manufacturing features found in other manufacturing ERP solutions.
-Cin7’s production management features may be limited for manufacturers with complex assembly or production processes.
+Cin7’s production management features may feel limited in scope for manufacturers with complex assembly or production processes.

-Cin7 offers flexible pricing plans starting at $349 per month, with advanced options available for $599 and $999 per month for larger businesses needing increased order volume support or enhanced automation, reporting, and customization options.
-Implementing Cin7 often requires assistance due to its rich feature set.
+Cin7 offers flexible pricing plans starting at $349 per month, with advanced options available for $599 and $999 monthly for larger businesses needing increased order volume support or enhanced automation, reporting, and customization options.
+Due to its rich feature set, implementing Cin7 often requires assistance.
 The company provides onboarding packages and dedicated implementation support to simplify getting started.

 What customers say